lightning-framework/lightning/README.md

 List<String> data = session().get("data").listValue(String.class);
 ```

-### Cache

-TODO: COMING SOON!

-** NOTE ** Usage of these APIs is entirely optional.
-Requires you to have configured a cache driver.

 ### Validators

 No framework could be complete without built-in form validation - and lightning has it, too!
 The usage of a validator is as follows: